cybrkyd/thunderbird-supernova-grey/README.md

 ## Installation

 1. Enable userChrome in Thunderbird:

-&ensp;Navigate to Settings > General > Config Editor
+* Navigate to Settings > General > Config Editor

-&ensp;Search for **toolkit.legacyUserProfileCustomizations.stylesheets**
+* Search for **toolkit.legacyUserProfileCustomizations.stylesheets**

-&ensp;Toggle to 'true'
+* Toggle to 'true'

 2. Locate your profile directory:

-	> Navigate to Help > Troubleshooting Information.
+* Navigate to Help > Troubleshooting Information.
-	> Under the Application Basics section, find the Profile Directory row, then click on Open Directory.
+* Under the Application Basics section, find the Profile Directory row, then click on Open Directory.
 Your profile folder will open.

 3. In your profile directory, create a new folder called 'chrome'.